bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     2   20   22.000
     3   30   33.000

-It is also possible to refer to a specific row, rather than implicitly to the current row.
+It is also possible to refer to a contents of specific rows.
 To do that following the letter 'a' or 'b' in the previous example by an integer, such that '1' represents the first row, and '2' the second row.
 Thus, following is the equivalent of the previous example.

     < 1
       2